apollographql/apollo-client-nextjs/docs/experimental-nextjs-app-support.transportedqueryref.md

 </td><td>

-undefined
+() =&gt; Promise&lt;[TransportedQueryRef](./experimental-nextjs-app-support.transportedqueryref.md)<!-- -->&gt;

 </td><td>

-_(Optional)_ Temporarily disabled - see https://github.com/apollographql/apollo-client-nextjs/issues/332
+_(Optional)_ Only available in React Server Components.
+Will be `undefined` after being passed to Client Components.

-Will now be be `undefined` both in React Server Components and Client Components until we can find a better resolution.
+Returns a promise that resolves back to the `TransportedQueryRef` that can be awaited in RSC to suspend a subtree until the originating query has been loaded.

 </td></tr>